 It’s still a juggling act: “I still struggle with balance as my schedule is fairly fluid and the demands of my legal work can pop up at any time in the week.
 For my Ivy Pip & Rose work, I exercise greater control.

 I have arranged a timetable across the week which allows time for both areas of my work, and it takes discipline to stick to it.
 ‘To Do Lists’ are vital to keeping me focused.

 It’s also important to give yourself time away from work.
 Technology is great but it means we are always contactable.

 I try to keep Sundays free – which in itself harks back to a traditional work schedule!”

 Sophie’s list of jobs is pretty long: ‘Right now I’m an interior stylist and journalist, product stylist for Mamas & Papas, an influencer for brands, course tutor and a blogger, although this is an area I need to work on!

 I am also the News Editor of 91 Magazine.
-No-one has ever really understood my job roles, even before the term ‘multi-hyphen appeared!’
+No-one has ever really understood my job roles, even before the term multi-hyphen career appeared!

-In Emma Gannon’s book, readers are encouraged to write down why the multi-hyphenate lifestyle appeals to them.
+In Emma Gannon’s book, readers are encouraged to write down why the multi-hyphen career lifestyle appeals to them.

 For Sophie, the freedom that her schedule allows her is a major driving-force:

 ‘I was brought up by self-employed parents.
 My dad is an illustrator and worked in a studio at the bottom of the garden and my mum worked from home and now has her own shop in Cornwall.